magomimmo/modern-cljs/doc/tutorial-08.md

 First of all, by been cloned from the orginal HTML code of [Modern JavaScript: Develop and Design][4], the shopping form used a `submit` type of button.
-As the shopping calculator data need not to be sent to a server-side script to be elaborated, we think it's more appropriate to use a `button` type and remove both `action` and `method` attributes from the corresponding `form` tag.
+As the shopping calculator data need not to be sent to a server-side script to be validated, we think it's more appropriate to use a `button` type and remove both `action` and `method` attributes from the corresponding `form` tag.